hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 Mac applications normally present "scriptable" state as a tree-like data structure called the _Apple Event Object Model_, or "AEOM".

+[ TO DO: next para is too long and detailed; it belongs in next chapter.
+Need one sentence to say it's query-driven, not OO, and move onto the examples which make that point. - could say AEOM is unusual in that its interaction model comes from relational database world rather than traditional OO of DOM, etc (a View-Controller layer that describes a relational graph of real and/or abstract 'objects' presenting a user-friendly view onto data in app's Model layer) ]

 Unlike traditional object-oriented models (e.g. web browser's DOM) which are thin abstractions over the corresponding object in the application's Model layer', AEOM is a much thicker abstraction that presents the application's state as a queryable relational graph.
 Depending on how a scriptable application is internally implemented, each node, or "object", within that graph may represent a corresponding implementation object or may be a further abstraction over more complex or dynamically calculated application state.
 For example, TextEdit's `document` and `window` objects map directly to the underlying `NSDocument` and `NSWindow` instances, whereas `characters`, `words`, and `paragraphs` all provide different views onto the same character data within an `NSTextStorage` buffer that make it easy for the user to query and manipulate that text data in a range of useful ways.
 Chapter 4 provides a detailed discussion of how AEOM queries and relationships work; for now, we'll just talk about objects "containing" other objects, and "referring" to objects.

 For instance, to refer to all of the `document` objects currently contained by TextEdit's root `Application` object, you would write: